19hours/sg-statutes/Acts/Evidence Act.md

 ### Presumption as to due execution, etc., of documents not produced

 91\.
-The court shall presume that every document called for and not produced, after notice to produce given under section 68, was attested, stamped and executed in the manner required by law.
+The court shall presume that every document called for and not produced, after notice to produce given under section 68(1), was attested, stamped and executed in the manner required by law.

 ### Presumption as to documents 30 years old

 92\.
 Where any document purporting or proved to be 30 years old is produced from any custody which the court in the particular case considers proper, the court may presume that the signature and every other part of such document which purports to be in the handwriting of any particular person is in that person’s handwriting, and in the case of a document executed or attested, that it was duly executed and attested by the persons by whom it purports to be executed and attested.

-Explanation.—Documents are said to be in proper custody if they are in the place in which and under the care of the person with whom they would naturally be; but no custody is improper if it is proved to have had a legitimate origin, or if the circumstances of the particular case are such as to render such an origin probable.
+Explanation.—Documents are said to be in proper custody if they are in the place in which and under the care of the person with whom they would naturally be, but no custody is improper if it is proved to have had a legitimate origin, or if the circumstances of the particular case are such as to render such an origin probable.

 This explanation applies also to section 83.